 Steps to Make Pandan Juice

-- Blending the Pandan Leaves: Put the cut pandan leaves into the blender.
+• Blending the Pandan Leaves: Put the cut pandan leaves into the blender.
 To make pandan juice, add about 2 cups of water and blend them together until you get a bright green mixture.
-To make Pandan Extract, don’t add water or just add 1 tbsp of water if the blender finds it hard to blend.
+To make Pandan Extract, don’t add water, or add just 1 tbsp of water if the blender finds it hard to blend.

 Pandan Recipes Ideas